HELLO, I'M GREG STERN, HERE IS MY STORY

 While my professional education includes a Bachelor of Science in Physiology and Kinesiology, and Masters in Physical Therapy at McGill University, my curiosity has always extended far beyond the classroom.
 I have spent thousands of hours learning from books, coaches online, attending courses and trying to gather as many perspectives on different therapeutic approaches, researching and experimenting which methods work and which don’t.

-I began to incorporate a comprehensive approach that looked at the root causes behind my pain and considered the environmental factors—shoes and chairs to name a few—that were continuing to contribute to my poor global movement patterns.
+I began to incorporate a comprehensive approach that looked at the root causes behind my pain and considered the environmental factors—conventional footwear and excessive time in chairs to name a few—that were continuing to contribute to my poor global movement patterns.
 Over time, I diligently and methodically applied the concepts that I learned to slowly restructure my body.